 The following terms apply to fees at this practice:

-- Late appointments (after 4pm) attract a $15 premium.
+- Late appointments (4pm and after) attract a $15 premium.

 - Session costs can also be offset against Private Health Extras Cover and rebates vary according to your level of cover.
 We work with all private health funds.

 - If you are covered by TAC & Victims of Crime there is generally no out of pocket cost.
 We accept funding through DVA and TAC.

 - Clients with other medical conditions may be eligible for a further 5 sessions at the end of the 10 initial sessions under the Chronic Disease Management Scheme with Medicare.